kellsweig/Predicting-Housing-Prices/README.md

 # EDA & Data Cleaning
-In the EDA & Data Cleaning Notebook (http://localhost:8888/lab/tree/Data%20Cleaning.ipynb), I conducted exploratory data analysis and data cleaning.
+In the EDA & Data Cleaning Notebook found in the code folder, I conducted exploratory data analysis and data cleaning.
 In my EDA I noted multiple issues such as missing values and incorrect variable types.
 I corrected this information in my data cleaning steps.
 In my EDA section I primarily used visualizations to determine which variables had the strongest relationships with saleprice.
 These are the variables listed above in the data dictionary.

 # Model Development
 I created multiple linear regression models.
 I incorporated different features into different models, attempted to create overfit models and scale them back using regularization, and experimented with which variables to include.
 In the models I created, features such as Polynomials, and regularization techniques such as LASSO decreased the success of the model (measured in R2 and MSE).
+These models can be found in a notebook in the code folder.

 After finding that adding more features was unhelpful, and a model utilizing every possible column did not perform well, I began to focus on identifying the most significant variables and incorporating them into the model.
-This is the model I developed and analyzed in the Final Model Notebook (http://localhost:8888/lab/tree/Final%20Model.ipynb).
+This is the model I developed and analyzed in the Final Model Notebook in the Code Folder.
 I then used a stats summary to identify some columns that could be dropped (high p-value) and I removed those from the model.
 MSE decreased and the r2 of my validation data improved.

 # Analysis